Whatsapp Icon

 Treatment Drugs for Gastric Cancer

 Gastric cancer, also known as stomach cancer, can be treated with various drugs.
-These drugs are primarily used to either shrink tumors, kill cancer cells, or relieve symptoms caused by the disease.
+These drugs are primarily used to either shrink tumours, kill cancer cells, or relieve symptoms caused by the disease.
 The choice of drugs often depends on the stage of cancer, the patient's health condition, and other individual factors.

 • Chemotherapy: Chemotherapy uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
 Common chemotherapy drugs for gastric cancer include Fluorouracil (5-FU), Capecitabine, Cisplatin, Oxaliplatin, Docetaxel, and Irinotecan.

-• Immunotherapy: Immunotherapy drugs help the body's immune system to fight cancer.
+• Immunotherapy: Immunotherapy drugs help the body's immune system fight cancer.
 Pembrolizumab, Nivolumab, and Ipilimumab are examples of immunotherapy drugs being used in the treatment of certain cases of gastric cancer, especially in advanced stages.

-It's important for patients to discuss the potential benefits and side effects of these drugs with their healthcare team.
+Patients need to discuss the potential benefits and side effects of these drugs with their healthcare team.
 Treatment plans are often personalized to fit the patient's specific situation.

 Treatment effectiveness varies among individuals, and ongoing research continues to explore new and improved therapeutic options for gastric cancer.
 Participation in clinical trials can also offer patients access to cutting-edge treatments.